Jayachandra777/-train-ticket-booking-/README.md

 "TrainTicket" deployed at 0x123456789012345678901234567890123
 ```

-  # Creating the user interface
+## Creating the User Interface:

-In this page, we will create the user interface for our train ticket booking dapp.
+In this page, we will create the user interface for our Train Ticket Booking DApp.
 We will use React as the frontend library and Tailwind as the styling framework.
-We will also use celo-sdk as the web3 library for interacting with the celo network and our smart contract.
+We will also use celo-sdk as the web3 library for interacting with the celo network and our Smart Contract.

-## Setting up the frontend
+## Setting up the frontend:

 To set up the frontend, we will do the following steps: